-The public posting of grades either by the student's name, institutional student identification number, or security number without the student's written permission violates FERPA.
+Publicly posting grades by the student's name, institutional student identification number, or security number without the student's written permission violates FERPA.

 Responsibilities of the Staff Member

 FVI School of Nursing and Technology (FVI) employees may have access to student education records.
 FERPA governs their privacy, use, and release as well as governs their confidentiality, use, and release.
 The utilization of this information is governed by the regulations and the duties and responsibilities of employment and position.
 Unless the job involves the release of information and the employee is trained in that function, any requests for disclosure of information, especially from outside the school, should be referred to the Director of Education or Campus President.